midjji/non-overlapping-extrinsic-cameracalibration/README.txt

 If you you use this software in your own research, please cite our paper:

-Robinson A., Persson M., Felsberg M.,
+@inproceedings{robinson2017extrinsic,
-"Robust Accurate Extrinsic Calibration of Static Non-overlapping Cameras", 17th international Conference on Computer Analysis of Images and Patterns, 2017
+  title={Robust Accurate Extrinsic Calibration of Static Non-overlapping Cameras}, author={Robinson, Andreas and Persson, Mikael and Felsberg, Michael}, booktitle={International Conference on Computer Analysis of Images and Patterns}, year={2017}, organization={Springer}
+}

 License: MIT